duderstadt-lab/mars-docs/docs/index.md

 The **Mars** platform provides a collection of ImageJ2 commands for performing a wide variety of common image processing and secondary analysis tasks.
 This page provides documentation of the [ImageJ2 commands](#commands) and the graphical user interface for molecule classification.

-To start learning how to use Mars, we recommend first working through the introductory **[Let's Create a MoleculeArchive](../tutorials/create-a-Molecule-Archive)** and exploring the [examples](../examples), then dig further into the documentation.
+To start learning how to use Mars, we recommend first working through the introductory **[Let's Make a MoleculeArchive](../tutorials/create-a-Molecule-Archive)** and exploring the [examples](../examples), then dig further into the documentation.

 Script writers and java developers can get started using the **Mars** development tutorial.
 Complete javadoc for the mars-core API can be found [here](http://duderstadt-lab.github.io/mars-core/javadoc/).